-On receipt of a report of alleged academic miscount, the Dean of the University Centre will inform the student in writing of the allegation and notify them that the Academic Integrity Panel will hold a hearing into the allegations.
+On receipt of a report of alleged academic miscount, the Assistant Dean of Higher Education will inform the student in writing of the allegation and notify them that the Academic Integrity Panel will hold a hearing into the allegations.
 The student will be provided with the Academic Integrity Policy, including details of the procedure to be followed in such cases.